garry-cairns/correspondence/README.md

 ## Demo client

 The webserver directory contains a demo client app generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

-### Building and developing the demo client

-Run `grunt` for building and `grunt serve` for preview.

-Testing

-Running `grunt test` will run the unit tests with karma.
+This is not part of the docker-compose file because this project relates to the API.
+The client (when finished) is provided as a reference implementation.
+Information about how to build and develop it will be included in the client README (TBC).

 ## Deployment